-As one of the first breeders of Cockapoos in the UK, we have been breeding Cockapoos for over 12 years.
+As one of the first breeders and owners of Cockapoos in the UK, we bred our first litter in 2007.
 But what is a Cockapoo?

 The Cockapoo is a cross between a Cocker Spaniel, usually the mother, and a Poodle, usually Miniature.